 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer

-Start building your future with a private student loan from SoFi
+Start building your future with a private Student Loan

-Take the first step toward your higher education goals today with flexible loan term lengths and low interest rates.
+Take the first step toward your higher education goals today with flexible loan term lengths and competitive interest rates.
 Select your state to get started.

 HawaiiAlaskaFloridaSouth CarolinaGeorgiaAlabamaNorth CarolinaTennesseeRIRhode IslandCTConnecticutMAMassachusettsMaineNHNew HampshireVTVermontNew YorkNJNew JerseyDEDelawareMDMarylandWest VirginiaOhioMichiganArizonaNevadaUtahColoradoNew MexicoSouth DakotaIowaIndianaIllinoisMinnesotaWisconsinMissouriLouisianaVirginiaDCWashington DCIdahoCaliforniaNorth DakotaWashingtonOregonMontanaWyomingNebraskaKansasOklahomaPennsylvaniaKentuckyMississippiArkansasTexas

 Academics are rigorous at Barnard.
-It accepts just 8% of applicants, but students receive plenty of support with a 10:1 student-to-faculty ratio.
+It accepts just over 8% of applicants, but students receive plenty of support with a 10:1 student-to-faculty ratio.
 Undergrads are drawn to the school's strong academic departments, like the writing program that produced Edwidge Danticat, Zora Neale Hurston, Ntozake Shange, Jhumpa Lahiri and Patricia Highsmith.

-Overall, the students who choose Barnard tend to be deliberate about wanting the tight-knit community, smaller classes, access to professors, and sense of history, pride, and tradition their school provides.
+Overall, the students who choose Barnard tend to be deliberate about wanting the tight-knit community, smaller classes, access to professors and sense of history, pride and tradition their school provides.